spew8712/jpegview/README.md

 ### Wishlist

-* A little Android-like `toast` to inform of new slideshow fps or interval.
-Or other notifications.
 * Filter images by date, like show newest images only?
 * Gestures?
   * Double finger drag pan while zoom.